IBM/iot-cloud-ai-tutorial/tutorial/1-SETUP.md

 ## Set up IBM Cloud account

-In this section you will create a free account on [IBM Cloud](https://cloud.ibm.com/) which will allow you create your own applications, services, databases, etc. in the cloud.
+In this section, you will create a free account on [IBM Cloud](https://cloud.ibm.com/) which will allow you create your own applications, services, databases, etc. in the cloud.
 Any email address can be used to create a free account that has enough resources for the purposes of this tutorial.
 In case you have an email address issued by one of the registered academic institutions, you can ask for more resources through the [IBM Academic Initiative](https://www.ibm.com/academic).

 1. Log in to [IBM Cloud](https://cloud.ibm.com/).
 If you do not have an account, [create one](https://cloud.ibm.com/registration) using your email address.
 1. (Optional) In case you have an email address issued by an academic institution, go to [IBM Academic Initiative](https://www.ibm.com/academic) portal.